-At June 30, 2020, we had cash and cash equivalents totaling \$14.5 million.
-We believe that our existing cash and cash equivalents will be sufficient to meet our anticipated cash requirements into the second quarter of 2021, presuming our payment obligations under the 2018 Amended SVB Loan continue to follow the contractual maturity schedule.
+At September 30, 2020, we had cash and cash equivalents totaling \$26.5 million.
+We believe that our existing cash and cash equivalents will be sufficient to fund our obligations into early 2022.
 We will need additional funding to complete the development and commercialization of our product candidates or those of our partners.
 In addition, we may evaluate in-licensing and acquisition opportunities to gain access to new product candidates that fit with our strategy.
 Any such transaction will likely increase our future funding requirements.
-These uncertainties raise substantial doubt about our ability to continue as a going concern for a period of one year following the date that the accompanying financial statements were issued.